satyakam7/satyakam7.github.io/README.md

 -------instructions----------
-devclub backend assignment with sample database table for prof sys. download the repo then rename it from satyakam7/github.io to profrev move the folder to htdocs folder in xampp
+devclub backend assignment with sample database table for prof sys.

+download the repo

+download XAMPP for respective os.

+then rename it from satyakam7/github.io to profrev

+move the folder to htdocs folder in xampp

-install XAMPP for respective os. create databases with name cms and profrev on phpmyadmin at http://localhost import sql from the db folder given go to http://localhost/profrev
+create databases with name cms and profrev on phpmyadmin at http://localhost import sql from the db folder given go to http://localhost/profrev